Black Lightning season 4: Casting

 Main cast members Cress Williams, China Anne McClain, Nafessa Williams, Christine Adams, Marvin "Krondon" Jones III, Jordan Calloway, and James Remar return from previous seasons as Jefferson Pierce / Black Lightning, Jennifer Pierce / Lightning, Anissa Pierce / Thunder, Lynn Stewart, Tobias Whale, Khalil Payne / Painkiller, and Peter Gambi, respectively.
 This is the first season to not feature Damon Gupton as Billy Henderson.
 In January 2020, Gupton revealed that Henderson was not in the plans for the fourth season and that the third season would be his last as a series regular.
 McClain appeared in a limited number of episodes, as she planned to leave the series after the season, ahead of it being announced to be the final season.
 This led to the fifth episode to have her character recast to Laura Kariuki.
 McClain, however, returned for the finale.

 In November 2020, Chantal Thuy, who portrays Grace Choi, was promoted to a series regular for the fourth season.

 Filming

 Filming began in mid-October 2020.

 Release

 The fourth season premiered on February 8, 2021.
-After this, episodes began releasing weekly every Monday.
+After this, episodes began to be released weekly every Monday.

 Reception

 Ratings

+No DVR ratings are available before the seventh episode.